TypQxQ/KTC/Dev_doc.md

 # ToolLock: Tool is locked in place.
 # ToolUnLock: Toollock is disengaged and tool is free.

+## TESTS TO DO
+# Check if TOOL_UNKNOWN is active if it raises error when selecting another tool.

 class ktc_MeanLayerTime:
     def __init__(self, printer):